-We have listed almost every player that is on an American League team's 40-man winter roster, along with a few top prospects, and a few players who have been invited to spring training with an AL club, as of January 21st.
+We have listed almost every player that is on a major league team's 40-man winter roster, along with a few top prospects, and a few players who have been invited to spring training with a club, as of January 21st.
 The first number at the start of the line is each player's Scoresheet player number.
+(Please note that the player numbers on our AL and BL player list are exactly the same - the NL player numbers have had 1000 added to the player number for BL purposes.)
 Next is the side he bats from (hitters), or throws from (for pitchers).
 Following that is the player's age as of Opening Day.
 The last categories represent the Scoresheet fielding range (described below) and the player's team.